Leaving Certificate Applied

 Each course consists of a number of modules.
 Each module takes place over half a year.
 There is also a wide range of practical courses, called vocational specialisms, from which the student can choose.

-Assessment is continuous throughout the course and there is a final examination.
+Students are assessed continuously throughout the course and there is a final examination.

-The final examination must be taken in the following areas:
+The final examination must be taken in:

 There are written and oral examinations in all languages.
 There are practical examinations in the vocational specialisms.
-The written examinations take place in June, at the same time as the examinations for the established Leaving Certificate.
+The written examinations usually take place in June, at the same time as the examinations for the established Leaving Certificate.

 |Level||Marks and Credits Required|